xiaoyangnihao/TTS-1/README.md

         ```bash
         wget https://data.keithito.com/data/speech/LJSpeech-1.1.tar.bz2
         tar -xvjf LJSpeech-1.1.tar.bz2
         ```

-    2. Hindi single speaker dataset [IIITH-CVIT-IndicSpeech](http://cvit.iiit.ac.in/research/projects/cvit-projects/text-to-speech-dataset-for-indian-languages):

-       Request access to the dataset by filling in the google form available at the webpage.
-Once access has been granted, download and extract the dataset

-       Once the dataset has been downloaded and extracted, convert the text prompts from unicode (Hindi) to ITRANS

-        ```python
-        python unicode_to_cls_converter.py \
-            --unicode_prompts_file <Path to the file containing unicode text prompts> \
-            --itrans_prompts_file <Path to the output file> \
-            --lang_code <Code representing the Indic language ("hi" in this case)>
-        ```

 2. Edit the configuration parameters in `config/config.py` appropriate for the dataset to be used for training